Academic Information

 Policy on Credit Transfer for Exchange Students

-When a student studies abroad on an approved, non-faculty-led program, the credit he/she receives will be based solely on the transcript issued by the host institution or program.* When applying credit from exchange partner universities, Whitworth will use widely-accepted credit conversion rates for academic systems around the world.
+When a student studies abroad on an university approved, non-faculty-led program, the credit they receive will be based solely on the transcript issued by the host institution or program.
+When applying credit from exchange partner universities, Whitworth will use widely-accepted credit conversion rates for academic systems around the world.

 Alternative Course Credit

 A maximum of 32 alternative semester credits (48 quarter credits) may be counted toward graduation.
-Alternative credit includes Advanced Placement (AP), International Baccalaureate (IB) degree courses, College Level Examination Program (CLEP) credit, and DANTES credit, portfolios, and credit for military service and schools.
+Alternative credit includes Advanced Placement (AP), International Baccalaureate (IB) degree courses, College Level Examination Program (CLEP) credit, and DANTES credit, portfolios and credit for military service and schools.
 Alternative course credit is calculated as part of the transfer-credit limit of 94.
-Contact the registrar’s office for further information.
+Contact the Office of the University Registrar for further information.

 Advanced Placement (AP)